Rosneft in talks with Eni, others for offshore deals-paper

-MOSCOW, April 24 (Reuters) - Russia’s largest crude producer, Rosneft, is in talks with Italy’s Eni to jointly develop the Black Sea Val Shatskogo deposit, the Kommersant daily reported on Tuesday.
+MOSCOW (Reuters) - Russia’s largest crude producer, Rosneft (ROSN.MM), is in talks with Italy’s Eni (ENI.MI) to jointly develop the Black Sea Val Shatskogo deposit, the Kommersant daily reported on Tuesday.

 The paper cited a letter from Deputy Prime Minister Igor Sechin to President-elect Vladimir Putin that outlined the talks as Russia moves to new regions to offset declining production at depleted fields.